Chaenostoma cordatum

-Chaenostoma cordatum, also known as Sutera cordata, Bacopa cordata, Sutera diffusus, Pikmin flower, or Bacopa (not to be confused with the genus Bacopa), is one of 52 species in the genus Chaenostoma (Scrophulariaceae), and is native to South Africa.
+Chaenostoma cordatum, also known as Sutera cordata, Bacopa cordata, Sutera diffusus, or Bacopa (not to be confused with the genus Bacopa), is one of 52 species in the genus Chaenostoma (Scrophulariaceae), and is native to South Africa.

 Taxonomy

 Chaenostoma cordatum was first named in 1835 by Sir William Jackson Hooker.
 The synonym Sutera cordata originated from Otto Kuntze in 1891.

 Distribution and habitat

 Chaenostoma cordatum is predominantly found on the southern coast of South Africa, where it is native.